yazanabdulhafez/reading-notes/class-10.md

 ### DEBUGGING TIPS

-1. ANOTHER BROWSER:Some problems are browserspecific.
+1. ANOTHER BROWSER : Some problems are browserspecific.
 Try the code in another
 browser to see which ones are
 causing a problem.
-2. ADD NUMBERS:Write numbers to the console so you can see which the items get logged.
+2. ADD NUMBERS : Write numbers to the console so you can see which the items get logged.
 It shows how far your code runs before errors stop
-3. SEARCH:Stack Overflow is a Q+A site for
+3. SEARCH : Stack Overflow is a Q+A site for programmers.
-programmers.
 Or use a traditional search
 engine such as Google, Bing, or
-4. VALIDATION TOOLS:There are a number of on line validation tools that can help you try to find errors in your code:
+4. VALIDATION TOOLS: There are a number of on line validation tools that can help you try to find errors in your code:
-5. CODE PLAYGROUNDS:If you want to ask about problematic code on a forum, in addition to pasting the code into a post, you could add it to a code
+5. CODE PLAYGROUNDS : If you want to ask about problematic code on a forum, in addition to pasting the code into a post, you could add it to a code